Call for Presentations

 5-10 minute "lightning talks"

-Please note that in order to give a presentation or attend the miniconf
+Please note that in order to give a presentation or attend the Miniconf you

-you must be signed up for the main linux.conf.au conference.
-Presenting at
+must be registered (and paid up) for the main linux.conf.au conference.

-the Miniconf does not entitle you to discounted or free registration at
+Presenting at the Miniconf does not entitle you to discounted or free

-the main conference nor priority with registration.
-Unfortunately the
+registration at the main conference nor priority with registration.

 Submissions should be made via: